Mashey/gitlab-meltano/README.md

 For local development, the easiest way to set these environment variables is to make a `.env` file with the necessary credentials in the root directory.
 The following environment variables can be ignored in the development environment:

 * `AIRFLOW__CORE__SQL_ALCHEMY_CONN`
-  * There is an internal SQLite database for development use
+  * There is an internal SQLite database included with Meltano for development use
 * `AIRFLOW__CORE__DAGBAG_IMPORT_TIMEOUT`
   * Import timeout is not an issue on local systems
 * `AIRFLOW__CORE__EXECUTOR`